scgbern/scgpico/content/wiki/projects/archive/Crawling-bibliography-pdfs/index.md

-The Software Composition Group maintains a BibTeX (http://www.bibtex.org/) bibliography file containing references to relevant work throughout the group, including references used in Bachelorâs, Masterâs, PhD theses, and research papers.
+The Software Composition Group maintains a BibTeX (http://www.bibtex.org/) bibliography file containing references to relevant work throughout the group, including references used in Bachelor's, Master's, PhD theses, and research papers.

 BibTeX entries may contain a wide range of fields, some of which can help